shreyas-078/shreyas-078/README.md

 <div align="center">

-  Thank you for visiting my coding portfolio.
+  Thank you for visiting my portfolio.
 I hope you find it informative.
 Let's build something together!

 </div>